Eccrine sweat gland

 Eccrine glands are composed of an intraepidermal spiral duct, the "acrosyringium"; a dermal duct, consisting of a straight and coiled portion; and a secretory tubule, coiled deep in the dermis or hypodermis.
 The eccrine gland opens out through the sweat pore.
 The coiled portion is formed by two concentric layers of columnar or cuboidal epithelial cells.
 The epithelial cells are interposed by the myoepithelial cells.
 Myoepithelial cells support the secretory epithelial cells.
 The duct of eccrine gland is formed by two layers of cuboidal epithelial cells.

 Eccrine glands are active in thermoregulation by providing cooling from water evaporation of sweat secreted by the glands on the body surface and emotionally induced sweating (anxiety, fear, stress, and pain).
 The white sediment in otherwise colorless eccrine secretions is caused by evaporation that increases the concentration of salts.

 The odor from sweat is due to bacterial activity on the secretions of the apocrine sweat glands, a distinctly different type of sweat gland found in human skin.

 Eccrine glands are innervated only by the sympathetic nervous system.
 Postganglionic sympathetic fibers innervating the cutaneous district can produce either noradrenaline or acetylcholine as neurotransmitters depending on the target structure.
 The sympathetic cholinergic fibers connecting with the sweat glands discharge primarily by changes in deep body temperature (core temperature).
 The glands on palms and soles do not respond only to temperature stimuli but secrete at times of emotional stress.

 Secretion

-The secretion of eccrine glands is a sterile, dilute electrolyte solution with primary components of bicarbonate, potassium, and sodium chloride (NaCl), and other minor components such as glucose, pyruvate, lactate, cytokines, immunoglobulins, antimicrobial peptides (e.g., dermcidin), and many others.
+The secretion of eccrine glands is a sterile, dilute electrolyte solution with primary components of bicarbonate, potassium, and sodium chloride (NaCl), and other minor components that may include glucose, pyruvate, lactate, cytokines, immunoglobulins, antimicrobial peptides such as dermcidin, and many others.